-- (1) For the purposes of this Chapter, a "skills programme" means a skills programme that- - (a) is occupationally based; - (b) when completed, will constitute a credit towards a qualification registered in terms of the National Qualifications Framework as defined in section 1 of the South African Qualifications Authority Act; - (c) uses training providers referred to in section 17(1)(c); and [paragraph (c) substituted by section 14 of Act 31 of 2003] - (d) complies with any requirements that may be prescribed. [paragraph (d) substituted by section 14 of Act 31 of 2003] - (2) Any person that has developed a skills programme may apply to- - (a) a SETA with jurisdiction for a grant; or - (b) the Director-General for a subsidy. - (3) The SETA or the Director-General may fund the skills programme if- - (a) it complies with- - (i) subsection (1); - $\hbox{ (ii)} \qquad \hbox{any requirements imposed by the SETA or the Director-General; and } \\$ - (iii) any prescribed requirements; and - (b) it is in accordance with- - (i) the sector skills development plan of the SETA; or - (ii) the national skills development strategy; and - (c) there are funds available.
+- (1) For the purposes of this Chapter, a "skills programme" means a skills programme that- - (a) is occupationally based; - (b) when completed, will constitute a credit towards a qualification registered in terms of the National Qualifications Framework contemplated in Chapter 2 of the NQF Act; - [paragraph (b) substituted by section 13 of Act 26 of 2011] - (c) uses training providers referred to in section 17(1)(c); and [paragraph (c) substituted by section 14 of Act 31 of 2003] - (d) complies with any requirements that may be prescribed. [paragraph (d) substituted by section 14 of Act 31 of 2003] - (2) Any person that has developed a skills programme may apply to- - (a) a SETA with jurisdiction for a grant; or - (b) the Director-General for a subsidy. - (3) The SETA or the Director-General may fund the skills programme if- - (a) it complies with- - (i) subsection (1); - (ii) any requirements imposed by the SETA or the Director-General; and - (iii) any prescribed requirements; and - (b) it is in accordance with- - (i) the sector skills development plan of the SETA; or - (ii) the national skills development strategy; and - (c) there are funds available. - (4) A SETA or the Director-General may set any terms and conditions for funding in terms of subsection (3) that the SETA or the Director-General, as the case may be, considers necessary. - (5) The SETA or the Director-General must monitor the skills programmed funded by the SETA or the Director-General, as the case may be. - (6) A SETA or the Director-General that has made funds available for a skills programme may withhold funds or recover any funds paid if the SETA or the Director-General, as the case may be, is of the opinion that- - (a) the funds are not being used for the purpose for which they were made available; - (b) any term or condition of the funding is not complied with; or - (c) the SETA or the Director-General, as the case may be, is not satisfied that the training is up to standard.